 - All teachers at the school meet the registration requirements of the Victorian Institute of Teaching (www.vit.vic.edu.au). - The school meets prescribed minimum standards for registration as regulated by the Victorian Registration and Qualifications Authority (VRQA) in accordance with the Education and Training Reform (ETR) Act 2006.
-This includes schools granted an exemption by the VRQA until 31 December 2021 from the minimum standards for student enrolment numbers and/or curriculum framework for school language program. - The school is compliant with the Child Safe Standards prescribed in Ministerial Order No. 870 Child Safe Standards, Managing Risk of Child Abuse in School.
+This includes schools granted an exemption by the VRQA until 31 December of the previous calendar year from the minimum standards for student enrolment numbers and/or curriculum framework for school language program. - The school is compliant with the Child Safe Standards prescribed in Ministerial Order No. 870 Child Safe Standards, Managing Risk of Child Abuse in School.

-Attested on 06 April 2022 at 09:28 AM by Robbie Mallett (Principal)
+Attested on 23 March 2023 at 10:45 AM by Robbie Mallett (Principal)

-• This 2021 Annual Report to the School Community has been tabled and endorsed at a meeting of the school council and will be publicly shared with the school community
+This 2022 Annual Report to the School Community has been tabled and endorsed at a meeting of the school council and will be publicly shared with the school community

-Attested on 07 April 2022 at 10:58 AM by Victoria Koutsoubos (School Council President)
+Attested on 13 April 2023 at 06:04 PM by Victoria Koutsoubos (School Council President)